RELAI-Network/futur-console-react/README.md

-# futur-console-react
+# Future Console of Relai Network

-Futur Console React
+A web application portal tailored for OEM partners involved in the Fusion Protocol.